General

 allow_url_fopen

-Lets PHP scripts access remote files from other servers.
-Disabled by default for security reasons.
+Allows writing a PHP script to access remote files from another server.
+It is disabled by default for security reasons.

 allow_url_include